edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

 `LoggingClient() logger.LoggingClient`

 This API returns the LoggingClient instance which the service uses to log messages.
 See the [LoggingClient interface](https://github.com/edgexfoundry/go-mod-core-contracts/blob/v2.0.0/clients/logger/logger.go#L35-L61) for more details.

 !!! example "Example - LoggingClient"

     ```go
     service.LoggingClient().Info("Hello World")
-    service.LoggingClient().Errorf("Some error occured: %w", err)
+    service.LoggingClient().Errorf("Some error occurred: %w", err)
     ```

 ### RegistryClient

 `RegistryClient() registry.Client`

 This API returns the Registry Client.
-Note the registry must been enable, otherwise this will return nil.
+Note the registry must been enabled, otherwise this will return nil.
 See the [Registry Client interface](https://github.com/edgexfoundry/go-mod-registry/blob/v2.0.0/registry/interface.go#L23-L40) for more details.
 Useful if service needs to add additional health checks or needs to get endpoint of another registered service.

 ### EventClient